diegaso-xhc/Robotic_hand_control_ih2_azurra/README.md

 ```
 The classes are written in a way that facilitates the connection with the hand.
 The repository also reduces the complexity of handling bytes transmission from and to the hand.
 This allows the user to focus directly on high level controllers and experiment within different applications.
 <br />
 Whenever using position, current or force controllers, you will be able to see and extract the error and response on each one of the fingers you desired to control.
-The following images correspond to the position error and response signals of the motion on the gif above.
+The following images correspond to the position error and response signals of the motion on the gif above:
 <br />
-### Error response vs. Time of
+### Position error vs. Time
 <p align="center">
    <img src="/Visualizations/Error_response.png" width="750" />
 </p>
+### Position response vs. Time
 <p align="center">
    <img src="/Visualizations/Response_response.png" width="750" />
 </p>
 <br />
-Go ahead and explore the functionalities of this repository!
+__Go ahead and explore the functionalities of this repository!__
 <br />

 </div>

-Nevertheless, the contributions of our work provide tools to extend our results to different setups, provided that changes are made on the pertinent locations.
-If you are unsure about this, please contact the author at (diego.hidalgo-carvajal@tum.de)

 ## Contributions